-A recent study reported between 1.2 and 2.1% NCIs in the animal, fungal and plant intronomes, with the motif GC-AG being the most frequent splicing site reported (ranging from 0.98% to 1.49% in animals, fungi and plants), followed by AT-AC (spliced by the atac spliceosome), and GA-AG.
-This result demonstrated a more flexible 3' splice site, with different specificities observed in each kingdom .
-Higher proportions of NCIs were even reported in non-model organisms, such as Oikopleura species, the green microalga Micromonas pusilla, the stramenopiles Aureococcus anophagefferens, euglenoids, and three appendicularian fritillarids .
-Interestingly, these NCIs still shared many similarities, including individual splicing sites.
-As an example, in Fritillaria borealis in which the smallest proportion of canonical introns was counted, a majority of NCIs displayed the AG-A(N) patterns.
-The proportion of NCIs, and the variability of their splicing sites within the two Amoebophrya genomes, raises the question of their splicing mechanisms.
-We identified nearly all protein subunits of the multimega-dalton ribonucleoprotein (RNP) complex (six out of 89 were undetectable), in both Amoebophrya strains (Table S6, Fig. 4A).
+In both Amoebophrya strains, we identified nearly all protein subunits of the multimega-dalton ribonucleoprotein (RNP) complex (six out of 89 were undetectable) classically involved in the splicing mechanisms of eukaryotic introns (Table S6, Fig. 4A).
 The six undetected spliceosomal proteins in A25 and A120 are involved in the U4/U6 (snRNP27) and U5 (CD2BP2) complexes, in the specification of U5 and interactions with RNA (BCAS2, SYF2), and are members of the serine/arginine-rich (SR) proteins and hnRNP (heterogeneous nuclear ribonucleoprotein) families (PTBP2 and hnRNP U).
-Moreover, we identified all but two snRNAs, U1 (that binds the 5'-donor splice site of introns during splicing) was not detected in both A25 and A120, and U5 wasn’t detected in A25 (Fig. 4A, Figs. S14-S18).
-Knowing that snRNAs are highly conserved throughout known eukaryotes, Amoebophrya snRNA U1 might have diverged significantly from those found in other eukaryotes.
-Finding most snRNAs in transcriptomic data trigger the question of polyadenylation of Amoebophrya snRNAs as found for example in Dictyostelium discoideum .
-Our inability to detect the snRNA U1 subunit needed for 5'-donor site recognition in both genomes suggests an alternate splicing mechanism common to both Amoebophrya strains.
-This could enable the spliceosome complex to recognize and process unusual intron-exon boundaries, possibly through the recruitment of a novel and highly divergent protein-based subunit.
-Also, the absence of key components of the minor spliceosome (U11, U12, U4atac, and U6atac snRNAs), along with the very low proportion of introns with a canonical AT-AC splicing site, suggests the absence of this complex in Amoebophrya strains A25 and A120, as reported previously in other Alveolata species (33).
+Moreover, we identified all but two snRNAs, U1 (that binds the 5'-donor splice site of introns during splicing) was not detected in either A25 or A120, and U5 was missing in A25 (Fig. 4A, Figs. S14-S18).
+Finally, the absence of key components of the minor spliceosome (U11, U12, U4atac, and U6atac snRNAs), along with the very low proportion of introns with a canonical AT-AC splicing site, suggests the absence of this complex in Amoebophrya strains A25 and A120, as reported previously in other Alveolata species (33).

-Non canonical intron (NCIs) contains a subset of Introner Elements (IEs)
+Non canonical intron (NCIs) contain a subset of Introner Elements (IEs)